josch/findunusedbd/README.md

 unused build dependencies as `*.unusedbd` for each `dsc` file in the current directory.
-A second pass on the successfully built `dsc` files will then check each of the found unused build dependencies for their validity by replacing them by an empty equivs package one after another.
+A second pass on the successfully built `dsc` files will then check each of the found unused build dependencies for their validity by replacing them by an empty equivs package with no dependencies one after another.
 The results of that run are stored in `*.unusedbd.real` files for each `dsc` file in the current directory.
 The `run.sh` script expects to find `findunusedbd.sh` directly under `/home`.
 Best try this out in a chroot to not mess with the host system.

 Schroot setup
 -------------